 During Colorado winters, snow and ice are to be expected.
 We encourage everyone to drive extremely cautiously and not worry about arriving late.
 As always, we respect a parent’s decision to keep their students home.

 In the event of a closure or delay, the information will be immediately posted on the Arma Dei website and Facebook page & group.
 Local news stations will be notified and an emergency text alert will be sent.

-To provide families with greater flexibility and affordability, please click on the link below for the simplified School Supply Lists.
-Items listed are only what students need to have at school at any given time.
+Grade-level school supply lists are created with simplicity in mind, to provide families with greater flexibility and affordability.
+The items listed are only what students need to have at school at any given time.
 Students will need to replace items that are consumed or lost during the year.
 Unless otherwise noted, school supplies are not brand or color-specific.

 The mission of ACCS is to promote, establish and equip schools committed to a classical approach to education with a Biblically-based Christian worldview.